diegodelrieu/SavingBlocksTechnicalAssignment/README.md

-## 5% Technical assignment
+## SavingBlocks Technical assignment

 ### 📕 Instructions

-This is a boilerplate template to get you started on the 5% technical assignment.
+This is a boilerplate template to get you started on the SavingBlocks technical assignment.

 You can read below a number of informations on how to get started with this template.

 ### Requirements

+**You are free not to use this boilerplate and build this from scratch using a stack of your choice !**

 Start by copying this template in a private github repository.